-To use EXTFSK, the same port must be selected for PTT and CW in the USB Device Router.
-This port must be selected in the EXT FSK window.
+To use EXTFSK, the same port must be selected for PTT and CW in the USB Device Router and that port specified in the EXT FSK window.
 FSK must be defined as DTR and PTT must be defined as RTS.
 (Note: COM6 is selected in this example.
 However, the actual port will depend on the virtual port assigned for CW and PTT in Router).

-If the transmit signal is reversed, its polarity can be changed by clicking the "Inv FSK" check box."
+If the transmit signal is reversed, its polarity can be changed by clicking the "Inv FSK" check box.

-APPENDIX C - RFI Considerations
+APPENDIX D - RFI Considerations